ProudOne/grunt-contrib-terser/docs/uglify-options.md

 Default: `[]`

 Use this with `mangle.properties` to pass one or more JSON files containing a list of variables and object properties that should not be mangled.
-See the [UglifyJS docs](https://www.npmjs.com/package/uglify-js) for more info on the file syntax.
+See the [Terser docs](https://www.npmjs.com/package/terser) for more info on the file syntax.

 ## nameCache
 Type: `String`
 Default: `''`

-A string that is a path to a JSON cache file that uglify will create and use to coordinate symbol mangling between multiple runs of uglify.
+A string that is a path to a JSON cache file that terser will create and use to coordinate symbol mangling between multiple runs of terser.
 Note: this generated file uses the same JSON format as the `exceptionsFiles` files.

 ## output.quote_style
 Type: `Integer`